Temporary Outdoor Events & Sales Permit

 Port St. Lucie Police Department

-City Hall Municipal Complex – Building C
+City Hall Municipal Complex, Building C

-121 SW Port St. Lucie Boulevard
+121 SW Port St. Lucie Blvd.

 Port St. Lucie, FL 34984